 The actuarial calculations were performed by qualified actuaries according to generally accepted actuarial procedures and methods.
 The calculations are based on the current provisions of the System, and on actuarial assumptions that are, individually and in the aggregate, internally consistent and reasonably based on the actual experience of the System.
 In addition, the calculations were completed in compliance with the laws governing the System and, in our opinion, meet the requirements of GASB 68.
-The undersigned are members of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.
+The undersigned are members of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuariations contained herein.